dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-15-PyTorch training model.md

 ![train](https://raw.githubusercontent.com/dejanbatanjac/dejanbatanjac.github.io/master/images/train.png)

 Most notable is the `forward` pass where we step into the model and predict the `y_hat`.
-We can write this more formal:
+We can write this more formally:

 `y_hat = model(X)`